• Use Cases

 MCP Server

 Model Context Protocol server for Meshes.
-Gives AI coding agents like Claude Code, Cursor, and Windsurf direct tool access to emit events, manage workspaces, create rules, and debug deliveries.
+Gives AI coding agents like Claude Code, Cursor, and Windsurf direct tool access to emit events, manage workspaces, inspect resources, update mappings, and manage embedded sessions.

 The Meshes MCP server implements the Model Context Protocol to give AI coding agents direct access to the Meshes API.
-Instead of your agent guessing at endpoints, it gets 25 typed tools that cover every Meshes operation.
+Instead of your agent guessing at endpoints, it gets 31 typed tools that cover event delivery, workspace discovery, routing rules, connection mappings, and embedded sessions.

 This works with any MCP-compatible client: Claude Code, Claude Desktop, Cursor, Windsurf, and others.